Article/Mention

 June 03, 2024

-Haynes and Boone, LLP Life Sciences Partner Vincent Shier was featured in the most recent issue of Alt-Meat magazine, discussing the benefits of patents for companies producing plant-based foods.
+Haynes Boone Life Sciences Partner Vincent Shier was featured in the most recent issue of Alt-Meat magazine, discussing the benefits of patents for companies producing plant-based foods.

 Read an excerpt below.